 Auto: Resets the zoom and brings the trigger event into the middle of the graph.

-Run / Stop: Starts recording the input interrupts them when the recording is active.
+Run / Stop: Starts recording the input signals, and interrupts them when the recording is active.

 Channels / Trigger / Measuring Tools: This menu provides controls for inputs, triggers, and guides.

 Axis Control Panel: The horizontal +/- buttons enable you to select the scaling of the X–axis and to change it, and select the time range displayed in the graph.
 The vertical +/- buttons change the Y–axis, and thus the height of the graph display.
 In addition, the setting for the time frame, trigger and sampling rate are displayed.